I’ll be honest with you: we’ve already been to the Balearic Islands three times.

 Great question! lol

-Thing is that I am here to tell you why you, me and everyone else should consider visiting this archipelago in Winter as I take part in the #Betterinwinter contest that BalearesTB and illesbalears.travel have recently launched, hoping to get a chance of visiting Formentera – which we never had a chance of exploring so far – soon.
+Thing is that I am here to tell you why you, me and everyone else should consider visiting this archipelago in Winter as I take part in the #Betterinwinter contest that BalearesTB and illesbalears.travel have recently launched, hoping to get a chance of visiting one of the Balearic islands such as Formentera – which we never had a chance of exploring so far – soon.

 Reasons to experience the Balearic Islands in Winter